sthenic/lins/doc/_source/configuration.rst

 Environment variables offer yet another way of configuring the tool in a persistent manner.

-* ``LINS_CFG``---full path to a configuration file.
-This takes precedence over any file located through the search described in :ref:`cfg_file`, provided the specified file exists.
+* ``LINS_CFG``---full path to a :ref:`configuration file <cfg_file>`.
+Provided
+  the specified file exists, this file takes precedence over any file located through the regular search method described in :ref:`cfg_file`.

 * ``LINS_DEFAULT_STYLE``---name of the default :ref:`style <cfg_styles>`.
 This
   name is case sensitive and must match a style defined in the active configuration file.
-If these criteria are met, this takes precedence over any default style defined in the configuration file.
+If these criteria are met, this takes precedence over any other default style.